A7337li/DigitalClock/README.md

 # DigitalClock
-This is a digital clock with a date that gets its information from the user's own device.
+This is a digital clock with a date that gets its information from the user's own device.<br />
 This page is made with the following technologies:
 <ul>
   <li>HTML</li>